-The most promising route to explaining both the nearand far-infrared luminosities in sub-mm galaxies may lie in combining prescriptions in the B05 model with those in Bower et al. (2006) which uses AGN feedback to quench gas cooling in high-mass halos and thus prevent the formation of too many very high-mass galaxies by the present day, rather than relying on very strong supernova feedback, as in the B05 model.
-In the Bower et al. (2006) model, high-mass galaxies form earlier than in the B05 model, so the stellar mass function at high redshift has more high-mass galaxies (though both have very similar stellar mass functions at z = 0, and this gives better agreement with the observed evolution of the rest-frame K-band luminosity function than for B05.
-However, the Bower et al. (2006) model in its standard form with a single solar neighborhood IMF under-predicts the sub-mm counts by a factor $\sim 20 \times$ .
+The most promising route to explaining both the near- and farinfrared luminosities in submm galaxies may lie in combining prescriptions in the B05 model with those in Bower et al. (2006) which uses AGN feedback to quench gas cooling in high-mass haloes and thus prevent the formation of too many very high mass galaxies by the present day, rather than relying on very strong supernova feedback, as in the B05 model.
+In the Bower et al. (2006) model, high-mass galaxies form earlier than in the B05 model, so the stellar mass function at high redshift has more high-mass galaxies (though both have very similar stellar mass functions at z = 0), and this gives better agreement with the observed evolution of the rest-frame Kband luminosity function than for B05.
+However, the Bower et al. (2006) model in its standard form with a single solar neighborhood IMF underpredicts the submm counts by a factor of $\sim 20 \times$.
 We have investigated modifying the Bower et al. (2006) by introducing a top-heavy IMF in bursts, as in the B05 model.
-We find that we can obtain a comparably good fit to the $850\mu m$ counts as the B05 model, but the same model then predicts a present-day K-band luminosity function which is too bright by about 1 magnitude at the bright end.
+We find that we can obtain a comparably good fit to the 850 μm counts as the B05 model, but the same model then predicts a present-day K-band luminosity function which is too bright by about 1 mag at the bright end.
 However, we have not explored the full parameter space of models combining AGN feedback with a top-heavy IMF, and so it may be that a model can be found which explains both the number counts and rest-frame K-band luminosities of the SMGs, while also being consistent with the observed K-band luminosity function at different redshifts.
 We will investigate this in more detail in a future paper.